Australian cricket team in South Africa in 2023

-The Australia cricket team are scheduled to tour South Africa in August 2023 to play five One Day International (ODI) and three Twenty20 International (T20I) matches.
-Originally, the tour was scheduled to take place in March 2021, to play three Test matches.
-Those matches would have formed part of the inaugural 2019–2021 ICC World Test Championship.
-However, in February 2021, that tour was postponed due to the COVID-19 pandemic.
+The Australia men's cricket team toured South Africa in August and September 2023 to play five One Day Internationals (ODI) and three Twenty20 Internationals (T20I) matches.
+The ODI matches formed part of both teams' preparations for the 2023 ICC Men's Cricket World Cup (which Australia won).

+Originally, the tour was scheduled to take place in March 2021, and three Test matches were slated to be played.
+Those matches would have formed part of the 2019–2021 ICC World Test Championship tournament.
+However, that tour was postponed in February 2021 due to the COVID-19 pandemic.

 Background

-In December 2020, South Africa's One Day International (ODI) against England was postponed due to the COVID-19 pandemic.
+In December 2020, South Africa's One Day International (ODI) series against England was postponed due to the COVID-19 pandemic.
 As a result, both cricket boards were looking at contingency plans for the Test series, including the possibility of playing the matches in Perth or the United Arab Emirates.
 An initial provisional start date for the tour of 18 February 2021 meant a tight turnaround from the end of South Africa's tour of Pakistan, although an update in January suggested the tour would begin in March 2021.
-Also in January 2021, Australia named their squad for the original tour dates.

-On 27 January 2021, Cricket Australia named their squad for the tour, ahead of any confirmation of the dates of the fixtures.
+On 27 January 2021, Cricket Australia (CA) named their squad for the tour, ahead of any confirmation of the dates of the fixtures.
 However, on 2 February 2021, Cricket Australia announced that the tour had been postponed due to the pandemic.
 As a result of the tour being postponed, New Zealand qualified for the final of the 2019–2021 ICC World Test Championship.
 In October 2021, Cricket Australia said that they were looking at a window in 2023 to play the white-ball matches.